What does it mean to establish paternity?

 - If the parents don’t complete the Affidavit at the hospital, it’s not too late.
 Contact the Department of Health and Senior Services’ Bureau of Vital Records or the Family Support Division (FSD) to get an Affidavit or for help completing one.

-- Obtain an order naming the man as the father of the child.
-FSD can assist with obtaining an order that establishes paternity.
+- Obtaining an order naming the man as the father of the child.
+Call 855-454-8037 for help.

-Free paternity testing may be obtained through FSD.
-Paternity testing (also known as DNA testing or genetic testing) involves a simple swipe of a Q-tip©–like swab inside the cheek of the child, mother and the man.
+If paternity has not already been established, you can get free paternity testing through the Family Support Division.
+Paternity testing (also known as DNA testing or genetic testing) involves a simple swipe of a Q-tip©–like swab inside the cheek of the child, mother, and the man.
 The samples are then sent to a laboratory for testing.
 If the results of the genetic test show at least a 98 percent probability that the man is the father, then the man is the presumed father under Missouri law.